huggingface/community-events/sklearn-sprint/guidelines.md

 ![Hugging Face x Scikit-learn](./hfxsklearn.png)

-In this sprint, we will build interactive demos to scikit-learn documentation and later, contribute them.
+In this sprint, we will build interactive demos from the scikit-learn documentation and, afterwards, contribute the demos directly to the docs.

 ## To get started 🤩